Abrishges/ticketing/README.md

 * status:
     Seller have controller to seats.
 He/she can make seats active to sell or inactive not to sell a specific seat for any reason
 * priceCode:
-    Seller can configure prices codes based on their best practice.  we can think of price code as like sections. each section might have different price code. some clients change price code dynamically. a week before event, two day before event, one day before event. they adjust it based on dateTime
+    Seller can configure prices codes based on their best practice.  we can think of price code as like sections.
+Each section might have different price code.
+Sellers can change price code dynamically a week before event, two day before event, one day before event.
+They can adjust it based on demand.
 * reserved:
     when the seat is reserved or on hold we set this flag to true, so that the seat will no longer be available